-Course Code CHM105

-Course Title Engineering Chemistry

-Type of course Core

-LTP 3 1 0

-Credits 4

-Course NA

-prerequisite

-Course Objective The objectives of the engineering chemistry are to relate the students with basic

-(CO) concepts of chemistry.
-Some new topics have been introduced to the syllabus

-for the development of the right attitudes by the engineering students to cope

-with new technology

-Course Outcomes The course will enable the student to:

-Course outcomes The course will enable the student to: CO1: Analyse microscopic chemistry in terms of atomic and molecular orbitals and intermolecular forces.
+Course Code CHM105 Course Title Engineering Chemistry Type of course Core LTP 3 1 0 Credits 4 Course NA prerequisite Course Objective The objectives of the engineering chemistry are to relate the students with basic (CO) concepts of chemistry.
+Some new topics have been introduced to the syllabus for the development of the right attitudes by the engineering students to cope with new technology Course Outcomes s The course will enable the student to: CO1: Analyse microscopic chemistry in terms of atomic and molecular orbitals and intermolecular forces.
 Rationalize bulk properties and processes using thermodynamic considerations.
-CO2: Distinguish the ranges of the electromagnetic spectrum used for exciting different molecular energy levels in various spectroscopic techniques CO3: Rationalize periodic properties such as ionization poten electronegativity, oxidation states and electronegativity.
-CO4: List major chemical reactions that are used in the synthesis of molecular
+17.6 CO2: Distinguish the ranges of the electromagnetic spectrum used for 1100 exciting different molecular energy levels in various spectroscopic 1.8 techniques 1.60 CO3: Rationalize periodic properties such as ionization potential, electronegativity, oxidation states and electronegativity.
+CO4: List major chemical reactions that are used in the synthesis of molecules.

 Atomic and molecular structure Schrodinger equation.
 Particle in a box solutions and their applications for conjugated molecules and nanoparticles.
 Forms of the hydrogen atom wave functions and the plots of these functions to explore their spatial variations.
 Molecular orbitals of diatomic molecules and plots of the multi center orbitals.
 Equations for atomic and molecular orbitals.
-Energy level diagrams of diatomics.
+Energylevel diagrams of diatomics.
 Pimolecular orbitals of butadiene and benzene and aromaticity.
 Crystal field theory and the energy level diagrams for transition metal ions and their magnetic properties.
 Band structure of solids and the role of doping on band structures.

-CHINLA, DIST'L LALANDRIAR (PUNISS
+AND A, DIST'L LALANDUAR (POND)